-Pages are counted by the part you see as you read or write in it.
+You count pages in any book by the part you see as you read or write in it.
 In other words, the visible sides of the pages.

-As you begin to construct a junk journal, one of the first tasks is to fold your paper to fit into the covers.
-One piece of folded paper was traditionally called a folio, an old Latin word for leaf, and this makes four pages.
+When constructing a junk journal, one of the first tasks is to fold your paper to fit into the covers.
+One piece of folded paper was once called a folio.
+This is an old Latin word for leaf, and makes four pages.

-A bundle of folios inside each other makes a signature, and you count the pages, not by the number of leaves, but by the faces of the leaves.
+So, You don’t count the pages by the number of leaves, but by the faces or sides of the leaves.

-So if I make a junk journal with two signatures, each containing four pieces of folded paper, my book has 32 pages.
+If I make a junk journal with two signatures, each containing four pieces of folded paper, therefore my book has 32 pages.

-- Each piece of folded paper (folio) in the signature yields four pages.
+- Each sheet of folded paper (folio) in the signature yields four pages.

 - Four folios equals 16 pages.